 I totally got into the power tools.
 And let me tell you… it was fun.
 My mum was having a heart attack, my Dad thought it was no biggie and was off doing his own thing in the workshop, and I was happy as a clam.

 Don’t forget to always use the right safety gear.
 I wore some glasses to protect my eyes from flying bits of sawdust and a protective mask to keep me from breathing in the particles (check out the 3M website for more safety gear: 3M TEKK Protection).

-Yeah, cut wood ba-bay.
+Feeling pretty proud of myself.
 (P.S.
 I need to remember to not wear such dorky clothes when I’m being photographed.
 Ignore the crocs, old jeans, and oversized fleece, mkay?).

 Getting the base built was fairly rough and tumble.
 We cut the pieces to size, notched out some areas, and then glued and hammered ’em together.

 Once we had the base built, it was time to start the “apron”.
 We did this slightly differently from the plans, where we just put the pieces right into the legs, rather than building the apron separately first.
 Oh, and here’s my Dad!